cloudevents/spec/primer.md

 The CloudEvents specification set defines four different kinds of protocol elements that form a layered architecture model.

-1. The [base specification](spec.md) defines an abstract information model and associated rules for what constitutes CloudEvent.
+1. The [base specification](spec.md) defines an abstract information model made up of attributes (key-value pairs) and associated rules for what constitutes a CloudEvent.
-2. The [extensions](./extensions) add use-case specific and potentially overlapping sets of extension attributes and associated rules, e.g. to support different tracing standards.
+2. The [extensions](./spec.md#extension-attributes) add use-case specific
+   and potentially overlapping sets of extension attributes and associated rules, e.g. to support different tracing standards.
 3. The event format encodings, e.g. [JSON](json-format.md), define how the information model of the base specification together with the chosen extensions is encoded for mapping it to header and payload elements of